The midwife holds a weekly clinic in co-ordination with routine visits to your usual doctor and hospital antenatal clinic.

 All women aged 25 to 49 years should have a smear test every 3 years, those between 50 and 64 years every 5 years.
 We organise a computerised invitation system in conjunction with the Health Authority.
 On receiving your invitation, please make an appointment for the Cervical Smear Clinic held by one of our trained practice nurses.
 This will relieve the pressure on doctors’ appointments.

-We hold weekly Diabetic Clinics here at the surgery led by one of our specially trained Practice Nurses, Mrs Lesley Hardman.
+We hold weekly Diabetic Clinics here at the surgery led by our specially trained Chronic Disease Practice Nurses.
 All our diabetic patients are called in for an annual review at this clinic as it is important to ensure all aspects of their care are up to date.

 The practice provides a full family planning service.
 We normally review those patients using the Pill at twelve monthly intervals.
 Your usual doctor will see you every two years, with the practice nurse providing checks every twelve months.
 Please note that a further prescription for the pill can only be issued following a satisfactory blood pressure check.
 It is important therefore that you book an appointment for this and request your next prescription, when you start your last month’s supply.
 Patients who do not have their blood pressure checked will not be given a further 12 months supply.
 Condoms are available free of charge from the treatment room.
 For other methods of contraception one of our experienced family planning doctors should be consulted.